tribet84/terraform-workshop/README.md

 If successful you will get this message `Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.`

-Running `terraform plan` again will confirm there are no changes and the plan was applied
+Running `terraform plan` again will confirm there are no changes and the plan was applied.

-Modify the subscription - see how terraform applies incremental change Publish messages to the topic, whoever has the most wins Create a blueprint
- -mv
+## Making changes
+Navigate to the asb_subscription module and amend the max_delivery_count

+Run `terraform plan` again and you will see that a change is planned.

+Run `terraform apply` and it will modify the subscription without deletion.

+## Destructive changes
+Change the subscription name to your surname or something different in the dev main.tf

+Run `terraform plan` again and you will see that a change is planned.
+But this time one resource will be destroyed and one created because this changes forces a new resource.

+Run `terraform apply` and it will recreate the subscription.

-Bonus - Create and delete a subscription
+## Bonus - Deleting a resource
-For users not able to access our secrets and service principle
+Te remove a resource simply delete it from the configuration.

+Run `terraform plan` again and you will see that there is one resource to destroy.

+Run `terraform apply` and it will delete the subscription.